With social media solidarity, protesting Indian farmers win global attention

 Hours earlier, singer Rihanna created a flutter in India by posting an article on the demonstrations to her 101 million Twitter followers, also using the #FarmersProtest tag.

+"A very small section of farmers" had issues with the new laws and some groups had tried to mobilise international support against India, the foreign ministry said in a statement.

+"Before rushing to comment on such matters, we would urge that the facts be ascertained, and a proper understanding of the issues at hand be undertaken," it said.

-Some supporters of Prime Minister Narendra Modi's government hit back at the foreign comment.
+Some supporters of Prime Minister Narendra Modi's government also hit back at the foreign comment.

 Actress Kangana Ranaut described the protesting farmers as "terrorists who are trying to divide India".